HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 # Performance Sizing Guide for Kubernetes Deployments

 This section provides sizing guides for HCL Digital Experience (DX) Compose rendering scenarios in a Kubernetes configuration.
-The goal of these sizing guides is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
+The goal of these sizing guides is to identify the optimal Kubernetes configurations for varying levels of DX Compose demands, ranging from small to large setups.
 Additionally, this guide provides tuning recommendations for Kubernetes pods based on their specific workloads, such as rendering-intensive tasks.

 ## Introduction

-In  DX Compose performance testing, it is important to determine both DX container sizing and the relationships between the components that make up DX.
-The goal of performance testing is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
+In DX Compose performance testing, it is important to determine both DX Compose container sizing and the relationships between the components that make up DX Compose.
+The goal of performance testing is to identify the optimal Kubernetes configurations for varying levels of DX Compose demands, ranging from small to large setups.
 This sizing guidance evaluates configurations supporting 1,000 virtual users for small, medium, and large setups, respectively.

 The key performance indicators in these tests are the number of concurrent users, the average response time, and throughput.
-These metrics serve as benchmarks for evaluating the performance of small, medium, and large DX configurations and offer insights into the system's capacity to handle varying loads.
+These metrics serve as benchmarks for evaluating the performance of small, medium, and large DX Compose configurations and offer insights into the system's capacity to handle varying loads.
 This sizing guidance demonstrates how strategic adjustments can result in significant performance improvements.

-The sizing tests examined rendering scenarios for the Web Content Manager (WCM), Digital Asset Management (DAM), and HCL DX pages and portlets.
+The sizing tests examined rendering scenarios for the Web Content Manager (WCM), Digital Asset Management (DAM), and HCL DX Compose pages and portlets.
 The tests were facilitated by rendering setups deployed on AWS/Native-Kubernetes, where Kubernetes is installed directly in Amazon Elastic Cloud Compute (EC2) instances.
-This guide presents a comprehensive overview of the findings, offering guidance for organizations seeking to optimize their DX platforms for peak performance.
+This guide presents a comprehensive overview of the findings, offering guidance for organizations seeking to optimize their DX Compose platforms for peak performance.

 ## Definition of terms

 Refer to the following definition of terms used throughout the performance tests and sizing guidances:

-- Concurrent user: The number of virtual users that are simultaneously sending requests to the target application.
+- Concurrent user: The number of virtual users actively sending requests to the target application simultaneously.

 - Thread Groups: Concurrent users are simulated using Thread Groups and are configured using the Threads (Users), the Ramp-up Period, and the Loop Count.
     - Number of Threads (Users): The number of concurrent users.